Add/Drop a Course

 Check to see if your class has a prerequisite requirement.
 Prerequisites are academic requirements that you must meet before or during enrollment for your desired courses.

 Consult with your academic advisor about how dropping courses might impact your academic progress, financial aid or access to campus resources.
-If you drop below 12 hours, you will be considered a part-time student.
+If you drop below full-time status (which is 12 hours for undergraduates and 9 hours for graduates in fall and spring), you will be considered a part-time student.
 If you wish to drop all of your courses after the semester begins, you must withdraw entirely from the university.

 OTE (One-Time Exception) Drops